 Make sure you involve managers, leaders, and other staff who are experts in the specific policy topic.
 For instance, if you are creating an IT policy for the company, seek input from the IT team.

-💡Pro Tip: A brainstorming session with the stakeholders can help you capture all the expectations and ideal outcomes in one place.
+💡Pro Tip: A brainstorming session with relevant stakeholders can help you capture all the expectations and ideal outcomes in one place.
 Collaborate on ClickUp Whiteboards to capture input from all concerned teams.

 4. Structure the policy